 In addition to the graduate courses listed on Oxford's website, you can also choose to apply to study for a second undergraduate degree over two years.
 This is known as a Second BA with Senior Status.

 Senior Status is the only basis on which a Rhodes Scholar can study for a second undergraduate degree.
 You can read Oxford's page about second undergraduate degrees for more information.

 For most courses, you apply to Oxford University separately after the selection process for the Rhodes Scholarship is complete, however if you intend to study for a Second BA the process is slightly different.
-Applicants invited to the final interview or newly selected Scholars who are intending to do a second BA at Oxford can obtain an application form from the Registrar at Rhodes House (registrar@rhodeshouse.ox.oc.uk).
-You must return the completed form to the Registrar by 12 noon GMT on Friday 1 December 2023.
-Depending on the timing of the final Rhodes Scholarship interviews, this may be before or shortly after the final interviews.
-Candidates who are firm in their choice of a second BA may wish to maximise their chances of admittance to Oxford by applying directly via UCAS.
-If you miss both the UCAS and the Rhodes deadline for the second BA application, the chances of successful admittance to the University of Oxford to study a second BA with senior status are slim.
+There is a very short window in which to apply for a Second BA, should you be selected for the Rhodes Scholarship.
+Rhodes applicants apply using a tailored form, which you will normally be expected to return to the Registrar by 12 noon GMT on the first Friday in December.
+Candidates who are firm in their choice of a second BA may wish to maximise their admission chances by applying directly via UCAS.
+If you miss both the UCAS and the Rhodes deadline for the second BA application, your chances of admission are limited.
+Any Scholar Elect applying for a Second BA will be expected to submit at least one application for a graduate degree.